 (1) A Master's thesis which has failed or which counts as failed may be repeated once; there can be no second repetition.
-The application for a repetition must be submitted two months at the latest after the exam result comes into force; if the student fails to apply in time, his/her right to be re-examined expires, unless the failure to apply is due to reasons beyond the student's control.
-The topic may be rejected only once and that only within the first 6 weeks of the time allotted for the writing of the thesis; in this case, the allotted time period for the writing of the thesis begins again from the start.
+The application for a repetition must be submitted two months at the latest after the exam result comes into force; if the student fails to apply in time, his/her right to be re-examined expires, unless the failure to apply is not the fault of the student.
+The topic may be rejected only once and that only within the first two months of the time allotted for the writing of the thesis; in this case, the allotted time period for the writing of the thesis begins again from the start.
 In the case of a repeat exam, a student may reject the topic only if he/she did not make use of the option to reject a topic when writing the first thesis.